beeware/rubicon-objc/docs/en/topics/async.md

 The `asyncio`{.interpreted-text role="mod"} module provides an event loop to coordinate asynchronous features.
-However, if you're running an Objective C GUI application, you probably already have an event loop - the one provided by CoreFoundation.
+However, if you're running an Objective-C GUI application, you probably already have an event loop - the one provided by CoreFoundation.
 This CoreFoundation event loop is then wrapped by `NSApplication` or `UIApplication` in end-user code.